janschwedhelm/master-thesis/README.md

 - Thanks to the authors of [Sample-Efficient Optimization in the Latent Space of Deep Generative Models via Weighted Retraining](https://github.com/cambridge-mlg/weighted-retraining) for providing their implementations, which the code in this repository is based on.
 - Thanks to the authors of [ENTMOOT](https://github.com/cog-imperial/entmoot) for providing their implementation of Bayesian optimization using tree-based models, which we based our weighted retraining experiments with VQ-VAEs on.
+- Thanks to the authors of [Mimicry](https://github.com/kwotsin/mimicry) for providing their PyTorch library for reproducing GAN research, which our SN-GAN implementation is based on.